 Over the years I've enjoyed presenting my "Hand Puppet Heroes" to kids and adults alike.
 One of my favourite moments occurred around 2003 when I showed Pythor the Barbarian (above) to a punk-rocker guy who was in his late teens or early 20s.
 Unfortunately I didn't get his name, but he had a Mohawk, spikes on his jacket, and the whole "tough guy" look.
 The instant that he saw Pythor his attitude disappeared and his face softened with an expression of complete awe.
 He instinctively reached toward Pythor to take the puppet off my hand, and in a child-like trance he put the puppet on to try it for himself.
 He enjoyed Pythor so much I began to worry if I would get the puppet back!
 To know that I can make a puppet that can get that kind of a reaction from such a rebellious looking dude is pure magic!

-I've posted more information about my past puppet shows on the next page of this blog, here:
+I've posted more information about my past puppet shows on this blog, please take a look.
+Thank you for taking the time to read about my superhero puppets!

 -Mikey